fredbi/go-patterns/README.md

   3. FanIn iterator that joins a collection of input iterators in parallel (the result is unordered).
      Options: inner channel buffers

+> NOTE: this is typically a piece of code to replace generated iterators.

+### TODOs on iterator

+* [ ] assert performance - I expect that using a generic struct, not method, reduces the performance penalty due to the compiler's stencilinh.
+* [ ] implement the channel-based fan-in iterator
+* [ ] write testable examples

 ## batchers